-A new scheme designed to encourage more BAME players into coaching has been praised as "a positive step".
+A new scheme designed to encourage more Black and Asian players into coaching has been praised as "a positive step".

-Darren Moore is chair of the Premier League’s Black Participants’ Advisory Group and has said that the BAME Player-to-coach Placement Scheme, which is being launched by the Premier League, PFA and EFL is coming at a critical time for Black, Asian and Minority Ethnic coaches.
+Darren Moore is chair of the Premier League’s Black Participants’ Advisory Group and has said that the Professional Player to Coach Scheme, which is being launched by the Premier League, PFA and EFL is coming at a critical time for Black, Asian and Minority Ethnic coaches.

 "We all know and agree that the diversity of coaches and managers must increase and this placement scheme represents a positive step," said Moore, who was appointed head coach of West Bromwich Albion in the 2017/18 Premier League season, winning the April 2018 Barclays Manager of the Month award.